 |Have you Joined:||STO Telegram Group|

-Here’s the sample payroll system screenshot.
-We are basing our manual test cases based on these software features and available options.
+Here’s the sample HRMS payroll system screenshot.
+We base our manual test cases on these software features and available options.

-How complex are these payroll system?
 It depends on the organization and the work structure allotted to the person.
 I have seen some of the complex forms in the payroll system.
-So I decided to pick this simple HR payroll system that you can use to understand and jot down some test cases for the same.
+So I decided to pick this simple HR payroll system that you can use to understand and jot down some test cases.

 Test cases for HR Payroll System